Obituaries for the week of July 19, 2017

 Mr. Peters is survived by three sons and one daughter, Larry Bill and wife Wanda of Wrens, Ga.; Deborah and husband, Jon Litwiller of Middleton, Mich.; Randy and wife Cyndi Peters of Nyssa, Ore., Erich Peters of Walnut Hill; sister, Lorinda Lumbert, joined our family in 1996; two brothers and four sisters, Wilbert and Imo Peters and Verle and Vesta Peters, Lois and Willie Eicher, Kathleen and John Wenger all of Walnut Hill, Beatrice Riggs of Moundridge, Kans., Louise and Abe Ensz of Hillsboro, Kans.; sixteen grandchildren; forty great-grandchildren and one great-great-grandchild along with a host of friends and acquaintances.

-Funeral services will be held Sunday, July 16, 2017 at 9 a.m. at the Walnut Hill Mennonite Church with Rev. Doug Salsbury, Rev. Galen Harms and Rev. Maynard Peters officiating.
-Burial will follow in Walnut Hill Memorial Gardens.
+Funeral services were held Sunday, July 16, 2017 at 9 a.m. at the Walnut Hill Mennonite Church with Rev. Doug Salsbury, Rev. Galen Harms and Rev. Maynard Peters officiating.
+Burial followed in Walnut Hill Memorial Gardens.

-The family will receive friends Saturday, July 15, 2017 from 6 until 8 p.m. from the Walnut Hill Mennonite Church.
+The family received friends Saturday, July 15, 2017 from 6 until 8 p.m. from the Walnut Hill Mennonite Church.

 Johnson-Quimby Funeral Home INC in charge of all arrangements.